Desert Strike is an isometric shooter initially released on the Sega Megadrive/Genesis back in 1992.

-Each dropped off allied soldier or POW replacing 100 points of armor for you and becomes a vital and strategic part of the game.
+Each dropped off allied soldier or POW replacing 100 points of armour for you and becomes a vital and strategic part of the game.

-The game itself still holds up well today, more so than later games in the series such as Soviet Strike on the Sega Saturn and Playstation 1 as the graphics are crisp and bright.
+The game itself still holds up well today, more so than later games in the series such as Soviet Strike on the Sega Saturn and PS1 as the graphics are still crisp and bright.

 The game is in its way, one of the first open world sandbox style games so there’s plenty of exploring to do and for those with destructive tendencies there’s so much that you can shoot up above and beyond the game’s main objectives.

 Sound wise the explosions are meaty and music only happens in between levels and to be honest, doesn’t need it during the game as an in-game soundtrack would detract from the general atmosphere that the game eschews upon you.

 The presentation in Desert Strike is slick, long before cut-scenes became a standard feature in modern games, Desert Strike had a fantastic intro as where you got filled in on what’s happening in Killbaba’s bunker in between levels.